robertaronchi/panlab/content/authors/sharvit/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Now @ Lucerne University of Applied Sciences and Arts
+- name: Now @ Lucerne University of Applied Sciences and Arts, Lucerne, Switzerland
   url: ""

 # Short bio (displayed in user profile at end of posts)